Best Putter for Beginners 2025 (Our Top Picks After Testing)

 • Not ideal for straight stroke, can leave face open

-Cleveland’s Frontline Elite RHO putter offers outstanding distance control with high-grade softness.
 The face features a tungsten insert that balances contact across the face, while adding a nice slice of forgiveness for the beginning golfer.

-The best feature on the Elite RHO putter is the wide alignment guide.
 Along the top of the head, Cleveland placed a stripe, slightly smaller than the ball’s width, that helps with visualization.
 The putter also provides a consistent feel with a smooth release.

 A well-rounded putter, the Elite RHO won’t disappoint if you are looking for a top-tier flatstick that improves accuracy.

-Buying Guide: How to Choose a Putter
+How to Choose the Best Beginner Putter

 Looks